raniatze/Archimedes-OASA1-Project/README.md

 If you wish to train the machine learning model yourself, follow these steps:

-1. Prepare your AKE data as show above.
+1. Prepare your AKE data as shown above.

 2. Prepare this data for training.
 You can change the number of previous stops and days by changing the **m** and **n** parameters.
 Also you must specify the line for which you prepeare the data by changing the **num_line_descr** value.
 This is done so you don't have to process it all at once.